adslbarxatov/xash3d-for-ESHQ/README.md

 21. Wood, glass and snow textures got own sounds for player steps.

-22. Our 'cycler' can trigger its target.

-23. We have added a 'trigger_ramdom' entity that can randomly trigger targets from a specified list with specified probabilities.
+22. We have added a 'trigger_ramdom' entity that can randomly trigger targets from a specified list with specified probabilities.
 No more lasers needed!

+23. Our 'item_security' and 'item_antidote' are collectable now.
+Their counts can be used to trigger events on maps.

+24. Our lasers can be turn off correctly (old version of an engine turns off a sprite, but doesn't turn off a damage).

+25. Our pushables got new different sounds.